-One of the things I personally love about Yamaha Fg830 is that it comes with variety of color options.
+One of the things I personally love about Yamaha FG830 is that it comes with variety of color options.
 These are: Autumn Burst, Black, Natural, Sunburst and Sunset Blue.
-There is even a left handed version of this model.
+There is even a left handed version of the Yamaha FG830 acoustic guitar.

-While FG830 probably isn't the guitar you want to see yourself playing in 10 years, it sure is a pretty great entry-level model.
+While Yamaha FG830 probably isn't the guitar you want to see yourself playing in 10 years, it is a pretty great entry-level acoustic guitar.